GetPageSpeed/nginx-extras-docs/docs/modules/ndk.md

 If you are not an Nginx module developer, then the only useful part of this project will be the 'usage for users' section below.

-## Status

-The NDK is now considered to be stable.
-It is already being used in quite a few third party modules (see list below).

 ## Features